 We were recognized as a facilitator in the Nucleus Research CPM Value Matrix, due to our niche expertise and because our solutions are quick to implement and easy to use.
 This is a testament to our ERP focus and makes it the ideal quadrant for us.

 In short, each of these analyst quadrants showcases different capabilities and perspectives on what customers, like you, would want and need to know as you research CPM solutions.

 2. KNOW WHAT’S IMPORTANT TO YOUR BUSINESS

 So, if each analyst is delivering different quadrants, how do you know what you should focus on?
 Our recommendation is to start by knowing what’s important to your business.

 Additionally, if what or how things are being measured by the analysts doesn’t align with your business, you should be prepared to put that information aside.
 As an illustration, in 2017 Gartner added a bar to their CPM quadrants that required vendors to have a set amount of customers running on cloud platforms.
-If your organization has on-premise ERP or leverages a private cloud and wants a solution that supports those deployment options, the Gartner CPM quadrants might not be particularly useful as relevant vendors would be excluded.
+If your organization has on-premise ERP or leverages a private cloud and wants a solution that supports those deployment options, the Gartner CPM quadrants might not be particularly useful as relevant CPM vendors would be excluded.

 You might also consider the resources that you have to support a CPM system.
 While some organizations have, or are willing to have, entire departments dedicated to implementing and maintaining a CPM solution, most do not.
 Therefore, finding an option that is, as Nucleus Research points out, “easy to use and quick to implement” would be of critical importance.

-Having your list of capabilities and attributes clearly identified before beginning your research could help you to stay focused on the results you want to achieve rather than the location of a dot on a matrix.
+Having your list of capabilities and attributes clearly identified before beginning your research will help you to stay focused on the results you want to achieve rather than the location of a dot on a matrix.